EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-getting-started.md

 ### Tekton (*Great*)

 Everything about Tekton is Kubernetes native, so it follows that defining a [Tekton Task](https://tekton.dev/docs/pipelines/) is as simple as creating an appropriate Kubernetes YAML file and applying it.
-Tekton's abstraction is to store defined Tasks as Kubernetes resources and execute them by applying another resource known as a TaskRun.
-Since it's all Kubernetes native source controlling these tasks is easily achievable but it also means there's a bit of boilerplate since the abstraction over Kubernetes is pretty shallow (deliberately so).
+Tekton stores defined Tasks as Kubernetes resources and executes them by applying another resource known as a TaskRun.
+Since it's all Kubernetes native, source controlling these tasks is easily achievable but it also means there's a bit of boilerplate since the abstraction over Kubernetes is (deliberately) pretty shallow.

 Likewise, Tekton Pipelines are a Kubernetes resource that represents a sequence of Tasks to be executed.
 PipelineRuns are the resources that execute Pipelines.